salihgueler/smart-souchef/README.md

 └── tsconfig.json      # TypeScript configuratio file
 ```

 `resource.ts` files represent the resources and what should be used by the `backend.ts` file to do a deployment.
-Initial project only has auth and data but if we want to have
+In this files, you will define each resource through `define(xxx)` functions.
+Initial project only has auth and data but if we want to have more, we can either add a folder (if it is officially supported) or we can add the resources to backend by extending backend definition.

 ## First Deployment